 Here are some of the most common types of dentures:

 The best type of dentures for you will depend on factors such as the number and location of missing teeth, your oral health, your budget, and your personal preferences.
-Dr. Lin can help you determine the best type of dentures for your individual needs and circumstances.
+Dr. Shon can help you determine the best type of dentures for your individual needs and circumstances.
 We will also discuss the pros and cons of each type of denture to help you make an informed decision.

 The lifespan of dentures can vary depending on a few factors, such as the type of dentures, how well they are cared for, and changes in the mouth over time.
 In general, dentures should be replaced every 5 to 10 years.

 Over time, dentures can become worn, stained, or misaligned, which can cause discomfort and difficulty with eating and speaking.
 Additionally, as the mouth changes due to bone loss, the fit of the dentures can become loose, which can also cause discomfort and make it difficult to chew and speak properly.